Bella Thorne: 2014–2017: Mainstream film and television

-2018–present: Acting projects, music return and directional debut
+2018–present: Acting projects, music return and directorial debut

 Thorne starred in the romantic drama Midnight Sun, based on the 2006 Japanese film of the same name and released on March 23, 2018.
 She also contributed five songs to the soundtrack, including the lead single "Burn So Bright" and fan favorite "Walk With Me".
 The next month, during the Coachella festival, she announced the launch of her own record label called Filthy Fangs.
 In August 2018, it was revealed that her record label has a partnership deal with Epic/Sony and she began work on her debut studio album titled What Do You See Now?.

 In August 2019, Pornhub announced that Thorne would make her directorial debut on its network.
 The film, Her & Him, was screened at the Oldenburg Film Festival September 11–20, 2019.
 In November 2019, Thorne won a Vision Award at the second annual PornHub Awards in Los Angeles for Her & Him.
 In her acceptance speech, Thorne revealed a partnership with Pornhub to implement a change in the company's flagging algorithm.

 In 2020, Thorne competed as "Swan" in the third season of The Masked Singer.
-She was eliminated on her second appearance.
+She was eliminated on her second appearance and reminded Ken Jeong about their work together in The DUFF.
 She also starred alongside Jake Manley in the heist-thriller Infamous which was released on June 12, 2020.
 She received praise for her performance, with critic Nick Allen states that she had "the classically great presence of someone like Sandra Bullock, but with her own scraggly edge ...
 Thorne dominates numerous scenes that catapult her character from clout-hungry wannabe to gun-selfie superstar."

-In August 2020, Thorne joined OnlyFans and became the first person to earn $1 million in the first 24 hours of joining the platform.
-She earned $2 million in less than a week.
-Her activities on OnlyFans sparked controversy after she offered $200 pay-per-view photos she claimed were "naked", but the photos were actually of her wearing lingerie, leading to a slew of chargebacks and new restrictions that limited the amount that sex workers on the platform could charge and reduced payouts to creators to monthly rather than weekly.
-However, OnlyFans denied the changes were related to Thorne.
-Thorne claimed she created an account as research for a role in an upcoming film with Sean Baker, which Baker denied.
-She also claimed that money made through the page would be used to fund her production company and distributed to worthy charitable causes.